Muriel Gray: Writing

-Gray has been a columnist for many publications, including Time Out magazine, the Sunday Correspondent, the Sunday Mirror, Bliss magazine, and now writes a regular column in the Sunday Herald.
+Gray has been a columnist for many publications, including Time Out magazine, the Sunday Correspondent, the Sunday Mirror, and Bliss magazine, and now writes a regular column in the Sunday Herald.
 She won Columnist of the Year in the 2001 Scottish press awards.
 She writes regularly for The Guardian.

-She became a best selling horror novelist with the publication of her first novel The Trickster (1995), which was followed by two more, Furnace and The Ancient.
+She became a best-selling horror novelist with the publication of her first novel The Trickster (1995), which was followed by two more, Furnace and The Ancient.
 Stephen King described The Ancient as "Scary and unputdownable."
-In 2004 a collection of short stories, "Scottish Girls About Town: And sixteen other Scottish women authors" was published.
+In 2004 a collection of short stories, Scottish Girls About Town: And sixteen other Scottish women authors was published.
 Gray was chosen with Jenny Colgan and Isla Dewar to feature on the cover.

 She wrote a history of Glasgow's Kelvingrove Art Gallery and Museum to mark its re-opening in 2006.
 She appears on the BBC Two programme Grumpy Old Women.

 In 2014 she contributed a new piece of writing for the 21 Revolutions project which had been inspired by the collection held in the Glasgow Women's Library.

 Business interests

-She started her own production company in 1989, originally named Gallus Besom (besom being a Scots Language term of contempt for a surly or purposely awkward woman by a process of synecdoche and gallus bold or cheeky in Scots), then renamed to Ideal World in 1993.
+Gray started her own production company in 1989, originally named Gallus Besom (besom being a Scots or Northern English term of contempt for a surly or purposely awkward woman and gallus bold or cheeky in Scots), then renamed to Ideal World in 1993.
 It merged in 2004 with Wark Clements, the company co-owned by Kirsty Wark and her husband Alan Clements, to form IWC Media.
 The partners then sold the new company in 2005 to media company RDF Media for an estimated £12 million.